Sammuel21/pridav-music-project/Development/krebesova7/README_copy.md

 # pridav-music-project

 Modeling &amp; analysis of music popularity across different genres and artists - project for 1-DAV-302/20 - priDAV

 ## 1. Research Questions and Project Goals

 ### Main Research Questions

 1. Is the data representative on a global scale and release year basis?
 2. Which musical attributes have the greatest impact on track popularity?
 3. To what extent do acoustic vs artist attributes influence overall track popularity?
+1. Is the data representative on a global scale and release year basis?
+2. Which musical attributes have the greatest impact on track popularity?
+3. To what extent do acoustic vs artist attributes influence overall track popularity?